verbb/formie/docs/frontend/tracking-and-analytics.md

 You can configure multiple events per page.
 Each configured event results in a separate `dataLayer.push()` after a successful page submit.

 Use a different `event` value if your analytics setup expects one.
 The payload is a plain object suitable for `dataLayer.push()` and for listeners on the `formie:client-event` DOM event.

+### Event templates

+The builder includes predefined templates for common analytics setups such as GTM page submits, GA4 `generate_lead`, and Meta `Lead` events.
+Use **Add event** on the Tracking tab, or pick from **Suggested for this page** when a template matches the current page context.

+Templates that need form data will prompt you to map fields first.
+Formie inserts the correct field reference tokens for you.
+After insertion, the event is stored like any other client event and can be edited freely.

+Plugins and modules can register additional templates with [`ClientEventTemplates::EVENT_REGISTER_CLIENT_EVENT_TEMPLATES`](/developers/custom-client-event-templates).

+Each event also supports optional **conditions**, so you can limit when a configured event is pushed.

+### Form defaults

+Use **Behaviour → Client Event Defaults** to define events once for the whole form.
+Pages that enable client events but do not define their own events will inherit these defaults.
+Use **Apply defaults to all pages** to copy the default set onto every page’s Tracking settings.

 ## Ajax Submit Response